 The academic organization of the University includes the Preparatory Year Program, seven undergraduate academic colleges, and the Deanship of Graduate Studies.
 The Preparatory Year Program is designed as a bridge between the level a student attains upon graduating from the secondary schools of the Kingdom and the academic and language requirements of each of the six undergraduate academic colleges.
 Although the great majority of students admitted to the University begin their studies in the Preparatory Year Program, a small number of high achievers may, upon passing a qualifying examination, enter the college of their choice directly.

-The seven undergraduate colleges are the College of Applied Engineering, offering degrees in Applied Chemical, Applied Civil, Applied Electrical, and Applied Mechanical Engineering; the College of Engineering Sciences, offering degrees in Chemical, Civil, Electrical, Mechanical, and Petroleum Engineering; the College of Sciences, offering degrees in Chemistry, Industrial Chemistry, Geology, Geophysics, Mathematics, Physics, and Statistics; the College of Environmental Design, offering degrees in Architecture, Architectural Engineering, and City Planning; the College of Industrial Management, offering degrees in Accounting, Finance, Information Systems, Marketing, and Operations Management; the College of Computer Sciences & Engineering, offering degrees in Computer Science, Computer Engineering, and Systems Engineering; and the College of Applied and Supportive studies that offers services courses in Islamic and Arabic Studies, English and General Studies.
+The seven undergraduate colleges are the College of Applied Engineering, offering degrees in Applied Chemical, Applied Civil, Applied Electrical, and Applied Mechanical Engineering; the College of Engineering Sciences, offering degrees in Chemical, Civil, Electrical, Mechanical, and Petroleum Engineering; the College of Sciences, offering degrees in Chemistry, Industrial Chemistry, Geology, Geophysics, Mathematics, Physics, and Statistics; the College of Environmental Design, offering degrees in Architecture, Architectural Engineering, and City Planning; the College of Industrial Management, offering degrees in Accounting, Finance, Information Systems, Marketing, and Operations Management; the College of Computer Sciences & Engineering, offering degrees in Computer Science, Computer Engineering, and Systems Engineering; and the College of General Studies that offers services courses in Islamic and Arabic Studies, English and General Studies.

 The Deanship of Graduate studies awards Master of Science (M.S.) degrees in 24 major fields, namely: